React (media franchise): Teens React

 Due to the popularity of Kids React, The Fine Brothers spawned a spin-off dubbed Teens React on November 17, 2011, with "TEENS REACT TO TWILIGHT".
-The show has a similar premise to Kids React, however the younger stars are replaced with high school teenagers aged 14–18, some of whom have aged out of the Kids React series.
+The show has a similar premise to Kids React, however the younger stars are replaced with high school teenagers aged 14–19, some of whom have aged out of the Kids React series.
 Due to this, the Fine Brothers are able to show more mature and less "kid-friendly" videos such as videos on topics like Toddlers & Tiaras, Rick Perry's Strong commercial, Amanda Todd's death, and the 2012 U.S. presidential debates.
 Other viral videos and YouTube stars that have been reacted to include Salad Fingers, the Overly Attached Girlfriend, "Gangnam Style", The Hunger Games trailer, Shane Dawson, and One Direction, among other topics.
 Later on, The Fine Brothers launched a series titled Teens React: Gaming consisting videos of teenagers reacting to popular games such as Mario Kart 64, Flappy Bird, Rocket League, and Five Nights at Freddy's.
 Teens React launched the career of Lia Marie Johnson, it also featured some "famous" 'reactors' as guest stars, including Lisa Cimorelli, Amy Cimorelli, Lucas Cruikshank (who later appears in YouTubers React), Alex Steele, Jake Short, and Maisie Williams.

+Other React series

+Some other React series produced by React Media include: